SDSU Chemistry: Personnel Through the Ages

 Glassblower.
 Originally from Hungary, Cseri is still remembered by many as an outstanding glassworker.
 "Steve Cseri was one of the most talented glassblowers that I had encountered.
 I addition, he was a nice guy.
 If you could draw a sketch of it, Steve could make it.
 He made some specialized photochemical glassware for me which couldn't be found in a catalog and it proved very useful.
 One of his greatest contributions was building vacuum racks, which is a custom job that requires the glassblower to be on site.
 He built one for me which got a lot of use, but this was minor compared to those he built for Ring and O'Neal.
 They had a large laboratory almost completely filled with vacuum racks.
 The cost to hire a glassblower on site to make these would have been prohibitive." - W. Richardson.

-Our much beloved graduate secretary and department archivist, she joined the department in 1972 and retired at the end of 2004 after a year in the short-staffed Biology department.
+Our much beloved graduate secretary and department archivist, Mary joined the department in 1972 and became its heart for some thirty years before retiring at the end of 2004 after a year in the short-staffed Biology department.
 Mary would not claim to have actually chaired the department, but evidence would suggest otherwise.
 Mary passed away in 2010, a loss still keenly felt.

 Ran the department office -- reception and scheduling seminar speaker itineraries and tons of clerical work and all the dealing with floundering students and faculty -- from Fall 2004 through Fall 2005.